nhathivuong/wearntech/README.md

 - Be RESTful (use the right `method` for the right job and hold nothing in memory).
 - Provide the FE with the required data in a clear and organized way.
-- Update the database as users make purchases.
+- Update the database as users make purchases (reduce stock).

 ## Code Requirements

-That's right!
-We're dropping code requirements on you!

 - No console logs! _Unless they are part of a catch (logging an error)._
 - Comments!
 Comments everywhere!